SarahCorriher/lbryorg/pages/creators.md

 ---

-## The Creators Council is formed by 9 people so far and they are:
+## The Creators Council is formed by 8 people so far and they are:

 - @Letsfly | @Racecationtv
 - @vlad
 - @TheGamingDragon
 - @Marusame
-- @Sarah | lbry://@SarahCorriher
 - @TechDunk
 - @Kamots
 - @lbry://@AlexandreMarcotte777